 A comparison of the spring and fall charcuterie boards makes it easy to see the seasonal differences.

 Last November when Covid was at its worse and no one was yet vaccinated, we hosted a small (6 people) Friendsgiving.
 I provided individual charcuterie bowls for each couple.
-This is a great idea when you are trying to gather yet socially distance.
+This is a great idea when you are trying to gather with friends yet still socially distance.

 Dessert charcuterie boards are fun too.
 I created this one for my niece’s college graduation celebration.